-What is your vendor criteria?
+What are your vendor criteria?

-To sell at a Vintage Charlotte event, your merchandise must be vintage, antique, handmade or any combination of the three.
+To sell at a Vintage Charlotte event, your merchandise must be vintage, antique, handmade, or any combination of the three.

 To us, vintage means at least 20+ years old.
 We do not allow reproductions of any kind.
 Handmade means made BY YOU.
 The name on the application should be the person who physically makes and/or leads all creative direction on the products.
-If your products are made in another country, they are likely not a good fit for this market.

 Vintage Charlotte is a market that values handmade and craft, but it is not a good fit for those creating Fine Art.

 We curate our events to meet the tastes and needs of a young, hip clientele.
-We are looking for our vendors to be varied and as such we limit the number of each kind of vendor we allow.
-Vendor categories include but are not limited to: Clothing, Accessories, Jewelry, Furniture, Household.
-We encourage niche, antique and other interesting vendors to apply.
+We are looking for our vendors to be varied and as such, we limit the number of each kind of vendor we allow.
+Vendor categories include but are not limited to Clothing, Accessories, Jewelry, Furniture, Household.
+We encourage niche, antique, and other interesting vendors to apply.
 While Vintage Charlotte events are open to vendors nationwide, we highly value our local and regional community.

 Please note that vendor space at our markets is extremely competitive and that while we would love to accept all that apply, it is simply not possible.
 Vendors must be able to provide descriptions of expected stock and photographs or links to an online store.
 Applications without photos or links will not be considered.